Bill O'Boyle

 Bill O'Boyle (born October 19, 1963) is an American football coach and former player.
-He is the offensive line coach at the University of Colorado-Boulder.
+He is the current offensive line coach at Northwestern University.
 O'Boyle served as the head football coach at Chadron State College from 2005 to 2011.
 In 2007, he was awarded the Liberty Mutual Coach of the Year Award for NCAA Division II.

 Coaching career

 O'Boyle took over the head coaching job at Chadron State College in 2005.
 During his tenure with the Eagles, he won three Rocky Mountain Athletic Conference championships, advanced to the NCAA Division II Football Championship three times and coached former Harlon Hill Trophy winner Danny Woodhead.
 During his seven season tenure, he compiled an overall record of 57 wins and 21 losses (57–21).
 In March 2012, O'Boyle was hired to serve as offensive coordinator at Colorado Mesa.